“There isn’t anyone you couldn’t love once you’ve heard their story.”

 Mary Lou Kownacki

-I’ve been described by various sources as “a big ball of ambiguity,” “an enigma wrapped in a mystery,” “a fairy,” “a freak,” “a geek,” “a nerd,” “a scarily observant kid,” “a seventy-year-old man inside,” “a flower child,” “a little black raincloud,” “a Disney princess,” “a Disney villainess,” “an incredible cook,” “an abysmal housekeeper,” “gifted” (which I gather was the trending handle for autistic girls in the nineties), “the smartest person I know without a college degree,” “the best mommy in the world,” and the “worst mommy in the world.”
+I’ve been described by various sources as “a big ball of ambiguity,” “an enigma wrapped in a mystery,” “a fairy,” “a freak,” “a geek,” “a nerd,” “a flower child,” “a little black raincloud,” “a Disney princess,” “a witch,” “an odd duck, “the smartest person I know without a college degree,” and “the best/worst mommy in the world.”

 However, I’m guessing you’re more interested in recommendations like “a fabulous and thorough editor,” “a word nerd,” “a grammar nazi,” “a book dragon,” “a details girl,” and “an exceptional line editor.”